lm3nitro/Projects/Metasploit/MSFvenom.md

 I was able to install and configure MSFvenom and use it to create a rever tcp shell payload which was then downloaded by the victim (Windows 10 PC) to create a remote connection to it.
 While this was being downloaded and executed by the victim I had Wireshark running in the background to capture the traffic and have a look at how this malicious traffic looks at the packet level.

 Having done this allowed me to get a better understanding on attackers and a view into the malicious payloads that are readily available on tools such as MSFvenom.
 I was able to see how these payloads can be used to exploit vulnerable targets.
-I was able to further explore attack vectors and defense evasion techniques all in a safe a nd controlled enviornemnt.
+I was able to further explore attack vectors and defense evasion techniques all in a safe and controlled environment.

 Overall, MSFvenom is a great tool becuase it really simplifies the creation of custom payloads for penetration testing and security assessments.
 I was ablen to generate malicious code tailored to my specific target.
 MSFvenom allows security professionals and ethical hackers to simulate real-world attacks and scenarions.
 One thing that I like is that it can be integrated with tools sucks as Metasploit to make it even more powerful.